abergs/ideasofanders/_posts/2020-01-09-performance-counters-and-azure-appservices.md

 The variables are:

-* WEBSITE_COUNTERS_ASPNET - Returns a JSON object containing the ASP.NET perf counters.
+* `WEBSITE_COUNTERS_ASPNET` - Returns a JSON object containing the ASP.NET perf counters.
-* WEBSITE_COUNTERS_APP - Returns a JSON object containing sandbox counters.
+* `WEBSITE_COUNTERS_APP` - Returns a JSON object containing sandbox counters.
-* WEBSITE_COUNTERS_CLR - Returns a JSON object containing CLR counters.
+* `WEBSITE_COUNTERS_CLR` - Returns a JSON object containing CLR counters.
-* WEBSITE_COUNTERS_ALL - Returns a JSON object containing the combination of the other three.
+* `WEBSITE_COUNTERS_ALL` - Returns a JSON object containing the combination of the other three.

-Since the source was last updated in April 2018, I visited my site in Kudo (*https://example.scm.azurewebsites.net/DebugConsole/?shell=powershell*) and executed `$env:WEBSITE_COUNTERS_ALL`
+Since the source was last updated in April 2018, I visited my site in Kudo (*https://example.scm.azurewebsites.net/DebugConsole/?shell=powershell*) and executed `$env:WEBSITE_COUNTERS_ALL` to see what counters are available in 2020.

+Performance counters in ASP.NET Azure App Services (2020):

 ```json
 {